 Unassigned fund balance represents residual amounts that have not been restricted, committed, or assigned.
 This includes the residual general fund balance and residual fund deficits, if any, of other governmental funds.
-The Agency strives to maintain 50% of operating expenditures in reserves, which is reflected in the large unassigned fund balance.
+The Agency strives to maintain 50% of operating expenditures in reserves.

-Fund balances classifications at June 30, 2018 are presented on the General Fund Balance Sheet.
+Fund balances classifications at June 30, 2019 are presented on the General Fund Balance Sheet.